 This major is an excellent choice for students who are interested in meeting the unprecedented global challenges of the twenty-first century, challenges that require all of us to have greater knowledge of the languages and cultures of the world.
 Students wishing to acquire additional expertise and fluency in a particular discipline or area study would be able to couple the international studies major with a second major, or with minors and certificates.
-With careful planning, students choosing degrees from a professional school such as Journalism, Business, Music, Education, School of Public and Environmental Affairs, and School of Health, Physical Education, and Recreation can add international studies as a second degree program.
+With careful planning, students choosing degrees from a professional school (such as Journalism, Kelley School of Business, Jacobs School of Music, Education, Public and Environmental Affairs, and Health, Physical Education, and Recreation) can add international studies as a second degree program.